 1 T. vegetable oil

-2 T. Grandma’s original unsulphered molasses (available at many large grocery stores nationwide and online)
+2 T. Grandma’s original unsulphered molasses (available at many supermarkets and online)

 1 T. honey